 Welcome to this page of the site created and updated personally by the author Guido Pagliarino according to the old html system, a site that claims nothing more than to present his books in an elementary and immediate way.

-See the list of author's paper books published after 2001 See the author's e-books list See the author's books narratives
+See the list of author's paper books published after 2001 See the author's e-books list See the author's books narratives See the author's translated books

-The wrath of the reviled
+The Rage of the Reviled

 Translation from Italian to English by Barbara Maher